jonathan-g/kayadata/cran-comments.md

 ## Additional comments

-* This submission updates the package to version 1.2.0
+* This submission updates the package to version 1.3.0

-* This release updates the data to the latest releases from World Bank and BP, with energy use, CO2 emissions,  economic, and population data through 2021.
+* This release updates the data to the latest releases from World Bank and Energy Institute, with energy use, CO2 emissions,  economic, and population data through 2022.